Claire-Fisher/boardgame-buddy-ms3/README.md

 ### Images
 - Images feature frequently across the site as a part of game info and user profile options.
-- Images are stored in the mongoDB as URL's and can be rendered very quickly for positive UI and UX.
+- Images are stored in the mongoDB as URLs and can be rendered very quickly for positive UI and UX.

 ### Search filters functionality
 - Users can filter the library to views only the games that meet their gaming needs.